Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 5. **Write to target** - Uses [Universal Migration Tool](https://github.com/Kentico/xperience-by-kentico-universal-migration-tool) (primary), XbyK API, or Bulk SQL copy to recreate content and other data in your target Xperience by Kentico instance.
 6. **Generate Reports** - Outputs console logs and log files

+Internally, migration execution is orchestrated using the [**Mediator pattern**](https://www.geeksforgeeks.org/system-design/mediator-design-pattern/) (implemented with MediatR command handlers and pipeline behaviors).

 The migration tool is:

 - **Iterative** - Supports multiple runs that update existing data without creating duplicates (UPSERT behavior)
 - **Selective** - Migrates only specific data types using command parameters
 - **Extensible** - Applies custom transformations for project-specific requirements